DSA Roadmap for Placements: What Matters in 2026

 The DSA Anxiety Problem

-This is not going to be another generic "learn arrays, then learn trees, then learn graphs" list.
-I want to give you an honest assessment of what companies in India actually test, how to prioritize your limited time, and the mistakes that cost students offers.
+So no — this isn't going to be another generic "learn arrays, then learn trees, then learn graphs" list.
+What I want to give you is an honest assessment of what companies in India actually test, how to prioritize your limited time, and the mistakes that cost students offers they should've had.

 Reality Check: What Companies Actually Ask

 Before you start grinding problems, understand what the test even looks like.
-Indian placement interviews fall into two broad categories, and the DSA expectations are wildly different.
+Indian placement interviews fall into two broad categories, and the DSA expectations are wildly different between them.

 Service Companies (TCS, Infosys, Wipro, Cognizant, Accenture)